sleeptoken/zettelkasten/Hypervisors Internals.md

 - However, with that said, front-end interfaces have been created that can be used.
 - These two technologies (QEMU & KVM) are often used in cloud environments due to their performance and compatibility.

+Adversaries and APT groups are increasingly focusing their efforts on Hypervisors because they form the backbone of modern computing today.
+For example, why ransomware one host when you can ransomware a Hypervisor and take down n+1 systems?
 ### References

 [TryHackMe | Hypervisor Internals](https://tryhackme.com/r/room/hypervisorinternals)